 How would *you* track someone who owed you money?
 What was the colossal flaw Facebook left on its website for anyone to exploit and hijack accounts?
 And what excuse are insurance companies giving for not paying victims of the NotPetya malware millions of dollars?

-All this and much more is discussed in the latest edition of the award-winning “Smashing Security” podcast by computer security veterans Graham Cluley and Carole Theriault, joined this week by Joe Carrigan of the Information Security Institute at Johns Hopkins University.
+All this and much more is discussed in the latest edition of the award-winning “Smashing Security” podcast by cybersecurity veterans Graham Cluley and Carole Theriault, joined this week by Joe Carrigan of the Information Security Institute at Johns Hopkins University.

 Joe Carrigan – @jtcarrigan